Afzal Ahsan Randhawa: Early and personal life

-Biography

-Randhawa was a left leaning politician and a lawyer.
-In 1972, in a by-election he won the NA-49 seat in Lyallpur (now Faisalabad) for the National Assembly on Pakistan Peoples Party's ticket.
-He contributed to the framing of the 1973 Constitution of Pakistan.
-In 1977, during the martial law of General Zia ul Haq was disqualified from taking part in politics for seven years by the 'military courts' and later in 1981, he was detained for 'living beyond his means'.

-Randhawa was popular among Sikhs as he opposed the 1984 Indian military Operation Bluestar on the Golden Temple.
-He also wrote a poem about it, Navan Ghallughara (new Holocaust), glorifying Jarnail Singh Bhindranwale as a great warrior.
-His works have been transliterated into Gurmukhi script and published in the Indian Punjab.

-In 1986, Randhawa was awarded the Prof. Piara Singh Gill & Karam Singh Sandhu Memorial Antar-Rashtari Shiromani Sahitkaar/Kalakaar Award by the International Association of Punjabi Authors and Artists.
+Literary career

 In 1996, the President of Pakistan conferred the Pride of Performance award to him.
-In 1999, he was bestowed upon with Kartar Singh Dhaliwal award by the Punjabi Sahit Akademi, Ludhiana.

 Randhawa participated as a guest or a panelist at literature festivals and writing conferences in Pakistan.

 Aitzaz Ahsan a lawyer, in his 1996 book (reprinted in 2005) The Indus Saga, quoted six verses of Randhawa's poem to depict the Indus man.

 In 2014, Randhawa was interviewed by Masood Malhi of Special Broadcasting Service.

 In 2015, the Pakistan Academy of Letters announced the 2013 Kamal-e-Fun Award, the highest literary award, would be presented to Randhawa along with a ₨.
-500,000 prize money.
+1,000,000 prize money.

 In 2016, Randhawa opened the Lyallpur Sulekh Mela (Lyallpur Literary Festival) held in the Faisalabad Arts Council in Faisalabad.

-Works
+Political career

+Outside literature, Randhawa was a left leaning politician and a lawyer.

+In 1972, in a by-election he won the NA-49 seat in Lyallpur (now Faisalabad) for the National Assembly on Pakistan Peoples Party's ticket.
+He contributed to the framing of the 1973 Constitution of Pakistan.

+In 1977, during the martial law of General Zia ul Haq was disqualified from taking part in politics for seven years by the 'military courts' and later in 1981, he was detained for 'living beyond his means'.

+Books

 In Punjabi, Randhawa wrote four novels, four collections of short stories, six collections of poetry, one collection of TV and radio dramas and three translated versions of an African novel, one collection of African poetry and one translation of interviews of world leaders.
 He also wrote a collection of Urdu poetry.

+Novels

 His literary career began in 1961 with the publication of Deeva tey Darya, his first novel.
 It became the first book by a Pakistani to be published in India.
 He was awarded the Adamjee Literary Award for 1961–62 by the Pakistan Writers' Guild for his novelette Deeva tey Darya and for his second Punjabi novel Doaba in 1981–82.
 Randhawa's novel Sooraj Grehan published in 1984, is an exchange of letters between two lovers.
 His fourth novel Pundh was published in 2001.